In the UK almost 4,000 children and young people under 25 are diagnosed with cancer every year

 Most children with neuroblastoma are young – less than five years old.
 While some receive a positive prognosis, sadly, around a third of children lose their lives within five years of being diagnosed.
 We're currently funding two research projects to help change these shocking statistics.

 Around 300 children develop a type of cancer called acute lymphoblastic leukaemia (ALL) each year in the UK

 ALL is most common in young children who are less than five years old.
 Most children with ALL are cured, however treatment has side effects and some children still lose their lives.

 Read about the research Action is funding to help change this.

 A history of success

-For 65 years we’ve been saving and changing lives through medical research and have spent over £117m funding some amazing breakthroughs.
+For over 65 years we’ve been saving and changing lives through medical research and have spent over £120m funding some amazing breakthroughs.

 Today we fund a broad range of cutting-edge medical research across the UK to tackle premature birth, support children living with disabilities and develop treatments for rare and incurable diseases.